SchmidtDSE/cocina/README.md

 # Cocina

-Cocina (cocina) is a collection of tools for building structured Python projects.
+Cocina is a collection of tools for building structured Python projects.
 It provides sophisticated configuration management, job execution capabilities, and a professional CLI interface.

 ## Core Components